-I couldn’t help it.
-Reading was like breathing, or eating.
-I began writing my own little stories and plays, dreaming I would one day write books like the ones that captivated me.
+I wrote stories and plays, dreaming I would one day write books like the ones that captivated me.
 What I grew up to write was “the news”.
 I took a job as a reporter at our local newspaper the summer after my freshman year at college.
 I loved the atmosphere of the newsroom and the people I worked alongside.
-Instead of going back to college, I stayed in the newsroom and got the best hands-on education possible, and before long, I was not just a typist, but I was a reporter.
+Instead of going back to college, I stayed in the newsroom and got the best hands-on education possible, and before long, I was not just a typist.
+I was a reporter.
 My favorite assignments involved interviewing and writing about interesting individuals in our community.
 I was telling stories!

 I “retired” to home school our children and most of my creative energies went toward teaching my own children to write.
 Now that our four sons are young adults (and one is a writer), I’m returning to my childhood passion — writing.